-34 Language often included in appeal process of nuisance ordinance: (2) He or she [landlord] had knowledge of the nuisance activity, but has promptly and vigorously taken all actions necessary to abate each nuisance including, without limitation, compliance with the requirements of Ohio R.C.
+39 Language often included in appeal process of nuisance ordinance: (2) He or she [landlord] had knowledge of the nuisance activity, but has promptly and vigorously taken all actions necessary to abate each nuisance including, without limitation, compliance with the requirements of Ohio R.C.
 5321.17(C) and 5321.04(A)(9); or (3) He or she had no knowledge of the nuisance activity and could not with reasonable care and diligence, have known of the nuisance activity; and upon receipt of the notice of the declaration of the property as a nuisance property, he or she promptly took all actions necessary to abate the nuisance including without limitation, compliance with the requirements of Ohio R.C.
-5321.17(C) and 5321.04(A)(9).
+5321.04(A)(9).

-35 Cari Fais, "Denying Access to Justice: The Cost of Applying Chronic Nuisance Laws to Domestic Violence," Columbia Law Review 108, no. 5 (2008): 1181-1223.
+40 Cari Fais, "Denying Access to Justice: The Cost of Applying Chronic Nuisance Laws to Domestic Violence," Columbia Law Review 108, no. 5 (2008): 1181-1223.

-36 Matthew Desmond and Nicol Valdez, "Unpolicing the Urban Poor: Consequences of Third-Party Policing for Inner-City Women," American Sociological Review 78, no. 1 117-141 (2012).
+41 Matthew Desmond and Nicol Valdez, "Unpolicing the Urban Poor: Consequences of Third-Party Policing for Inner-City Women," American Sociological Review 78, no. 1 117-141 (2012).

-37 Anne Menard.
+42 Anne Menard.
 "Domestic Violence and Housing: Key Policy and Program Challenges," Violence Against Women 7 no. 6 (2001).

-38 Jennifer L. Truman and Rachel E. Morgan, "Nonfatal Domestic Violence, 2003-2012," U.S. Department of Justice, disproportionate impact on women.
-When a facially neutral policy is applied consistently across the population and has an unequal, negative impact on a protected class this can be considered discrimination under the legal theory of disparate impact.39
+43 Jennifer L. Truman and Rachel E. Morgan, "Nonfatal Domestic Violence, 2003-2012," U.S. Department of Justice, disproportionate impact on women.
+When a facially neutral policy is applied consistently across the population and has an unequal, negative impact on a protected class this can be considered discrimination under the legal theory of disparate impact.44

-The nuisance abatement ordinance of the City of Norristown Pennsylvania was recently challenged when Lakisha Briggs, a victim of domestic violence, was threatened with eviction after she was airlifted to the hospital due to an attack in her home by her boyfriend.
+The nuisance abatement ordinance of the City of Norristown, Pennsylvania was recently challenged when Lakisha Briggs, a victim of domestic violence, was threatened with eviction after she was airlifted to the hospital due to an attack in her home by her boyfriend.
 The police were called to her home several times in the past and she was reluctant to call again due to the nuisance abatement ordinance.
 She was concerned that a call to the police would jeopardize her housing.
 The Norristown ordinance gave law enforcement the power to revoke the rental licenses of landlords as well as evict tenants at properties deemed to be chronic nuisances.
-The nuisance ordinance has since been repealed, but was quickly replaced.
-The new ordinance has similar language, but puts the onus of abatement on the landlord.
-40 Advocates for victims of domestic violence argue that the revised ordinance in practice continues violate of fair housing law and infringe upon the rights of the victim.
+Norristown's nuisance ordinance was repealed, but was quickly replaced with a new ordinance which puts the onus of abatement on the landlord.45 Advocates for victims of domestic violence argue that the revised ordinance in practice continues to violate fair housing law and infringe upon the rights of the victim.